MartyWeissman/Number-Theory-Lesson-Plans/DayByDay/Day 05.md

 * Compute \sigma_1(N) = (2^p - 1) \sigma_1(q).
 * Perfect: \sigma_1(N) = 2N = 2^p q.
 * So \sigma_1(q) = 2^p q / (2^p - 1) = q + (2^p - 1)^{-1} q.
 * So sum of divisors is sum of two divisors.
 So q is prime.
+* So q = 2^p - 1, a prime.
+So p is prime.

 ## Rational numbers.